-A longtime favorite of park goers, Curry Village was renamed Half Dome Village, as of March 1, 2016, but it reverted back to its historic name in 2019.
-Founded in 1899 by David and Jennie Curry, the village is a charming and historic assortment of 46 cabins with private baths and 424 canvas tent cabins sitting under the iconic Half Dome and Glacier Point.
+A longtime favorite of national park goers, Curry Village was founded in 1899 by David and Jennie Curry.
+The village is a charming and historic assortment of 46 cabins with private baths and 424 canvas tent cabins sitting under the iconic Half Dome and Glacier Point.
 Visitors also can stay at Stoneman Cottage that has 18 motel rooms.

 Curry Village Tent Cabins